jeremyhilado/seir-224-project-2/project-worksheet.md

 ## API

 I'm still researching APIs.
-The API docs I've seen seem to be much more complicated than the examples we've worked with in class so far so I am still trying to figure out how to use them.
+The API docs I've seen seem to be much more complicated than the examples we've worked with in class so far so I am still doing research to find one I can figure out how to use.

 ```